 That’s where a third party can help.
-A therapist can help you better understand your relationship dynamics, see the other person’s perspective and ultimately make a decision that’s best for you.
+An in-person or online therapist can help you better understand your relationship dynamics, see the other person’s perspective and ultimately make a decision that’s best for you.
 Whether you attend sessions alone or with a partner, a licensed therapist’s perspective can help (and remember, couple’s therapy is defined only by the fact that it involves two individuals.
 The pair could be anyone: parents, a romantic partner, a business partner — you name it.)

 After all, taking care of your relationships ultimately means taking better care of yourself.
 Your relationship health is directly related to our individual mental health: Studies have found that those who report being happy in their relationships are less likely to report experiencing emotional and mental health difficulties, such as depression.